sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 You may also want to optimize for alternative metrics, including those that aren't tracked by Marketing Campaigns, such as conversions.
 Manually selecting a winner allows you to prioritize the metrics that are most important to you, including unsubscribes, spam reports, conversions, and more.

-At the end of the A/B test duration, you will receive an email asking you to select the winner of your campaign.
+At the end of the A/B test duration, you will receive an email asking you to select the winner of your test.

 _To manually select the winner_